pyscaffold/pyscaffold/docs/action-pipeline.rst

 ===============

 PyScaffold organizes the generation of a project into a series of steps with well defined purposes.
-As shown in the figure bellow, each step is called **action** and is implemented as a simple function that receives two arguments: a project structure and a :obj:`dict` with options (some of them parsed from command line arguments, other from
+As shown in the figure below, each step is called **action** and is implemented as a simple function that receives two arguments: a project structure and a :obj:`dict` with options (some of them parsed from command line arguments, other from